 As a truck driver on the road, Robert Ben Rhoades tortured, raped, and killed at least 50 women.
+The back of his truck was outfitted as his personal torture chamber, where he would pierce his victims with fish hooks.

 Robert Ben Rhoades was a truck driver and a serial killer.